tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 ## Dedicated Network Resources

 Physical network resources may be fully dedicated to a specific slice aggregate.
-For example, this allows traffic belonging to a slice aggregate to traverse the dedicated resources without network resource contention from traffic of another slice aggregate.
-Dedicated network resource slicing allows for simple partitioning of the physical network resources into multiple isolated slice aggregates without the need to distinguish packets traversing the dedicated network resources since only one slice aggregate traffic stream can use them.
+For example, traffic belonging to a slice aggregate can traverse dedicated network resources without subjected to contention from traffic of other slice aggregates.
+Dedicated network resource slicing allows for simple partitioning of the physical network resources amongst slice aggregates without the need to distinguish packets traversing the dedicated network resources since only one slice aggregate traffic stream can traverse the dedicated resource at any time.

 ## Shared Network Resources

 To optimize network utilization, sharing of the physical network resources may be desirable.
-In such case, the same physical network resource capacity is partitioned among multiple slice aggregates.
+In such case, the same physical network resource capacity is divided among multiple slice aggregates.
 Shared network resources can be partitioned in the data plane (for example by applying hardware policers and shapers) and/or partitioned in the control plane by providing a logical representation of the physical link that has a subset of the network resources available to it.

 # Path Selection